The sandpile identity element on an ellipse: Introduction

 where $A \in \Gamma^+$ and $k >0$ is a real number.
-We show that the identity element predominantly features a biperiodic pattern $p_A$ associated to the matrix $A$ (this association is established in \hyperref[prop6]{proposition 6}). \hyperref[patternfigure]{Figure 1} shows the identity elements for various $E_{A,k},$ along with the associated patterns $p_A.$ Note that the identity elements also have some noise near the boundary of the ellipse and some one-dimensional defects in the interior of the ellipse.
-Our main result shows that for $A \in \Gamma^+$, the fraction of the area inside the ellipse $E_{A,k}$ which conforms to this periodic pattern tends to 1 in the limit of $k \rightarrow \infty$ (see \hyperref[mainfigure]{figure 2}.).
-Following [\cite{pegden2020stability}], we define a point $x \in E_{A,k}$ to be R-good if the sandpile identity element of $E_{A,k}$ matches some translation of the pattern $p_A$ in the set $B_R(x) \cap \mathbb{Z}^2$ (see \hyperref[RGoodnessFigure]{figure 7}).
+We show that the identity element predominantly features a biperiodic pattern $p_A$ associated to the matrix $A$ (this association is established in \hyperref[prop6]{Proposition 6}). \hyperref[patternfigure]{Figure 1} shows the identity elements for various $E_{A,k},$ along with the associated patterns $p_A.$ Note that the identity elements also have some noise near the boundary of the ellipse and some one-dimensional defects in the interior of the ellipse.
+Our main result shows that for $A \in \Gamma^+$, the fraction of the area inside the ellipse $E_{A,k}$ which conforms to this periodic pattern tends to 1 in the limit of $k \rightarrow \infty$ (see \hyperref[mainfigure]{Figure 2}).
+Our proof adapts the estimates developed by Pegden and Smart in \cite{pegden2020stability}.
+While \cite{pegden2020stability} characterizes a sandpile on a square subset of $\mathbb{Z}^2$ in which many different periodic patterns appear, we consider a sandpile on an elliptical geometry which isolates a single pattern.
+The main ingredient which is specific to the elliptical geometry is \hyperref[Andrewlemma]{Lemma 4.4}.
+Following \cite{pegden2020stability}, we define a point $x \in E_{A,k}$ to be $r$-good if the sandpile identity element of $E_{A,k}$ matches some translation of the pattern $p_A$ in the set $B_r(x) \cap \mathbb{Z}^2$ (see \hyperref[RGoodnessFigure]{Figure 7}).

-We now state a weak version of our \hyperref[theorem:mainresult]{theorem 4.1}, which is the main result of this paper.
+We now state a weak version of our \hyperref[theorem:mainresult]{Theorem 4.3}, which is the main result of this paper.

-\begin{theorem*} Fix $A \in \Gamma^+.$ Fix $R$ to be a sufficiently large constant.
-Of the points which are distance at least $R$ from the boundary of the ellipse given by $A$ in $\mathbb{R}^2$, let $f(k,A)$ be the fraction of these points which are NOT R-good in the identity element of $E_{A,k}$.
+\begin{theorem*} Fix $A \in \Gamma^+.$ Fix $r$ to be a sufficiently large constant, dependent on $A$ (but not on $k$).
+Of the points which are distance at least $r$ from the boundary of the ellipse given by $A$ in $\mathbb{R}^2$, let $f(k,A)$ be the fraction of these points which are NOT r-good in the identity element of $E_{A,k}$.
 We then have that

 where $C_A$ is a constant depending on the matrix $A$.
 In particular,

 \end{theorem*}

 The remainder of the paper is structured as follows: in section 2, we lay out the preliminaries of the abelian sandpile model and the Apollonian structure of the growth rates attainable by odometer functions.
 In section 3, we introduce the discrete boundary value problem which the stable sandpile solves.
 In section 4, we prove our main result, and discuss an extension of the theorem to the case of an uncentered ellipse.
 That is, we show that this theorem still holds (but now with different constant $C_A$) for the identity element of $E^p_{A,k},$ with this graph given by